the-teachingRSE-project/competencies/competencies.md

 or on the type of projects they would like to be involved with.
-In the same section, we provide an overview of what skills and limitations an RSE in different team structures typically has, and we give recommendations for organizations that need to support RSEs.
+In the same section, we provide an overview of what skills and limitations an RSE in different team structures typically has, and we give recommendations for organisations that need to support RSEs.
 @sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work